AnnemarieWittig/internship-diary/Tasks/outstandingTasks27112020.md

 * [ ] export generic variables like PRIMELANGUAGE to an environment variable setting (sync with Joeri, new teammember)
 * [ ] make the circleci iterate over multiple targetlanguages
-* [ ] multilingual subjectpages (already committed)?
+* [x] multilingual subjectpages (already committed)?
+  * [ ] Test all types
+  * [ ] Translate all types to German (done for concept, conceptscheme)
+  * [x] Fix Header in 'More'-Tables

 **some future extension:**

-* [ ] create a new template for editorial support. where next to each term a 'comment' button is which initiates an github issue https://github.com/Informatievlaanderen/duet/issues/new?title=hellotest&body=topic1
+* [x] create a new template for editorial support. where next to each term a 'comment' button is which initiates an github issue https://github.com/Informatievlaanderen/duet/issues/new?title=hellotest&body=topic1
 * [ ] a variant of the same template, but then using mailto: as the issue creator action